 September to beginning of May: Scrape gypsy moth egg masses off of trees.
 Soak them in soapy water for a minimum of 48 hours to destroy them.

 May to Mid-August: Burlapping: Install burlap wraps around tree trunks and then collect and destroy the caterpillars, pupae, adults, and egg masses.
+Once moths have hatched, pheromone traps are an effective way of reducing the adult male population.
+Check local hardware stores for supplies of traps and pheromones.

 End of June-Mid-August: Collect, crush or otherwise destroy pupae/cocoons when you see them.